isomerpages/tp-virtualcampus/_events/Sports/POLITE Games (AY2024 & 2025).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sports/POL_LITE_EDM_1920_X_1080px_01.jpg">
 </div>
 <p>The heat is on!
-Gt ready for some adrenaline-pumping action as we cheer
+Get ready for some adrenaline-pumping action as we cheer
 for our Team Temasek athletes, who are standing tall, playing hard, and giving their all for TP in the annual Polytechnic-ITE (POL-ITE) Games!</p>
 <p>This season, let’s rally behind our sporting warriors as they vie for